department-of-veterans-affairs/vagov-content/pages/education/about-gi-bill-benefits/post-9-11/yellow-ribbon-program.md

 ### Wait for a decision

 **Your school will decide:**
--  Whether it has already enrolled the maximum number of students for the program period.
-Enrollment is on a first-come, first-served basis.
-We have an agreement with each school about on how many students may be covered each year.
+- **Whether it has already enrolled the maximum number of students for the program period.** Enrollment is on a first-come, first-served basis.
+We have an agreement with each school about how many students they'll cover each year.
--  How much funding you'll receive.
-Your school decides this amount by adding up tuition and mandatory fees, and then subtracting any specific aid you’ve gotten from other sources—such as scholarships or grants, as well as your Post-9/11 GI Bill tuition payment.
-Your school applies the Yellow Ribbon Program benefit to this final amount.
+- **How much funding you'll receive.** Your school decides this amount.
+They'll add up tuition and mandatory fees, then subtract any aid you’ve received from other sources—such as scholarships, grants, and your Post-9/11 GI Bill tuition payment.
+Your school will apply the Yellow Ribbon Program benefit to this final amount.

 </li>